 If you're not entitled to live on the reserve

 If the minister of Indigenous and Northern Affairs Canada has jurisdiction over the estate, the superintendent of Indian Affairs must offer your interest in the land for sale.
-The sale will be open only to band members.
+The sale is open only to band members.

-If no valid offers are received within six months, the interest in land will revert to the band.
-But you will be compensated (paid) for improvements to the land.
+If no valid offers are received within six months, the interest in land reverts to the band.
+But you are compensated (paid) for improvements to the land.

 You can avoid a sale of land by the superintendent if:

-In these cases, the administrator or executor of the estate may be able to redistribute some or all of the gifts made by the deceased.
-The administrator or executor would still give each heir or beneficiary their appropriate share of the value of the estate.
+In these cases, the administrator or executor of the estate might be able to redistribute some or all of the deceased's gifts.
+The administrator or executor still gives each heir or beneficiary their appropriate share of the estate's value.
 This means band members inherit the reserve land and non-members inherit other assets.

 If my partner dies, can I stay in our home on reserve?

-The new Family Homes on Reserve and Matrimonial Interests or Rights Act provides new rights for survivors.
-This is new
+The new Family Homes on Reserve and Matrimonial Interests or Rights Act gives new rights to survivors.

-If your partner dies, you can stay in the home for at least 180 days (six months).
+- If your partner dies, you can stay in the home for at least 180 days (six months).
 You can apply to live in the home for longer than 180 days.
-The court will take into account a number of different things when it decides whether you can stay in the home and for how long.
+The court takes into account a number of different things when it decides whether you can stay in the home and for how long.

-You may also choose to inherit from the deceased's will or under the provisions of the Indian Act.
+- You might also choose to inherit from the deceased's will or under the provisions of the Indian Act.